EAlexanderKenepp/hi-everybody/README.md

 # hi-everybody
 First repository
-Tackling the Odin Project, here goes
+Tackling the Odin Project, here goes!
+Ready to start a new career